 You are reading part 6 of the 6-part 2022 Retail Marketing Guide.
 Jump to Chapter 1: Customers turn to Google every day to browse, research, and buy; Chapter 2: Build your brand and acquire new customers; or Chapter 3: Grow your online and in-app sales.

-Last year we saw that stock issues were top of mind for holiday shoppers, with over 60% of Canadian shoppers surveyed saying they would start holiday shopping earlier to avoid an item being out of stock.4 Given the unpredictable nature of the supply chain this year, it’s possible that we’ll see similar issues this holiday season.
+In June 2021, we saw that stock issues were top of mind for holiday shoppers, with over 57% of shoppers surveyed saying they would start holiday shopping earlier to avoid an item being out of stock.2 Given the unpredictable nature of COVID-19 and how it may impact the supply chain this year, it’s possible that we’ll see similar issues next holiday season.

 Set yourself up for seasonal success by using sales and promotions as key tools to drive demand at off-peak times.
 Check your channel measurement strategies, upload your products and holiday deals sooner, and reveal shipping and return offerings to attract holiday shoppers early.

-Prepare your holiday strategy earlier this year with Google
+Prepare for peak seasonal shopping moments earlier this year with Google

 - Keep up with consumer demand with the Insights page in Google Ads and best sellers report.